StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Export configuration

 An export of the StackState configuration can be obtained from the StackState UI, the [StackState CLI](/setup/installation/cli-install.md) or using curl commands.
-Note that the [lock status](/stackpacks/about-stackpacks.md#configuration-locking) of custom StackPack configurations will not be included in the export and will need to be manually set again when the configuration is imported.
+Note that the [lock status](/stackpacks/about-stackpacks.md#configuration-locking) of custom StackPack configurations will not be included in the export and will need to be set again when the configuration is imported.

 To export configuration using the StackState CLI or curl: